atsign-foundation/atsign.dev/content/en/docs/Get-Started/_index.md

 Why did we choose Flutter?
 Here are some of our favorite reasons:

-• Beautiful U.I.'s that allow you to control every pixel in your app, bring your brand to life, and provide flawless People experiences.
+• Beautiful User Interface that allows you to control every pixel in your app, bring your brand to life, and provide flawless People experiences.

 • Apps directly compile to native ARM code for screaming fast and efficient project builds that house buttery-smooth animations that allow GPU acceleration.